Code-Institute-Submissions/glo-lighting-portal/README.md

 Glolighting is a service providing a show case for the best lighting brands from all around the world.
-The site is specifically built to facilitate the needs of interieur architects and designers looking to find amazing lamps for high-end projects such as hotels restaurants hospitals schools public buildings etc.
+The site is specifically built to facilitate the needs of interieur architects and designers looking to find amazing lamps for high-end projects such as hotels restaurants hospitals schools public buildings etc. The initial images of the products contain no name and price so that the designer is not swayed or distracted into choosing price above design.
+The designer must first fall in love with the product
-The user/designer/consumer should be able to browse easily and find image material to compile mood baords for client presentations.
+The user/designer/consumer should be able to browse easily and find image material to compile mood boards for client presentations.
 The user can see the retail prices displayed. however according to the users profession will be awarded varius discounts for each brand.

 ## Brands